U.S. Is About To Reinstate Iran Sanctions. Here's What That Means

 Iran Envoy On Sanctions

-The administration says the buildup to the sanctions has already deprived Iran of some $2 billion over the last several months and that the Iranian economy is in crisis.
+The administration says the buildup to the sanctions has already deprived Iran of some $2 billion over the past several months and that the Iranian economy is in crisis.
 Pompeo was careful to note, however, that Washington's actions "are targeted at the regime, not the people of Iran."

 The U.S. says it's not aiming to topple the Iranian regime, but it has repeatedly encouraged Iranians to protest against their government and demanded "enormous change."
 That could ultimately lead to widespread unrest or even a tough crackdown by Iranian leaders.